mightyplow/pico_QueryParamProvider/README.md

 ## Installation

 Just copy the php file into the plugins folder.
-The plugin is configured to be enabled by defaut.
+The plugin is configured to be enabled by default.